deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

    result.show_not_interactive()

 To be able to use this method you need to install an optional dependency package called 'kaleido' that is used to transform figures and charts into images.
-In order to install it run the next command:
+In order to install it run the command:

 .. code-block:: sh